linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 wide range of issuers, each with different abilities to satisfy their contractual

-- bligations.
+obligations.
 For example, in the corporate market sector, issuers are classified as follows: (1) utilities, (2) industrials, (3) finance, and (4) banks.
 The spread between two issues in a market sector is called an **intramarket** **sector spread** .